tinygo-org/tinygo/tools/gen-py32-targets/README.md

 registers, and HSI selector availability.
 Keep these classifications in the target generator rather than adding long family expressions to machine files.

-Existing PY32 target JSON files are retained for compatibility.
-In particular, their established aliases and flashing commands are not regenerated.
-Linker scripts are generated for every concrete target so memory definitions and stack sizes remain consistent.
-Newly generated targets intentionally omit flashing commands because a compatible programmer identifier has not been verified for every Puya part.
+All concrete target JSON files and linker scripts are generated so inheritance, memory definitions, and stack sizes remain consistent.
+Verified flashing commands are preserved in the generator; other targets omit them until a compatible programmer identifier is known.

 The system and interrupt stack is sized from available RAM: targets with up to 4 KiB use 1 KiB, targets with up to 16 KiB use 2 KiB, and larger targets use